Celebrate Our Caravaggio in Rome

 Museum visit

-Conitute to MAXXI, for a visit of the exhibition on show The Large GlassWe will be accompanied by independent curator Manuela Annibali, who will give us insights of the Rome contemporary art scene.
+Continue to MAXXI, for a visit of the exhibition on show The Large GlassWe will be accompanied by independent curator Manuela Annibali, who will give us insights of the Rome contemporary art scene.

 Lunch

-A lunch at a restaurant.
+We will dine at a nearby restaurant.

 Rest